-1) Diana and Ceres, two lovely Brazilian girls who, as a total surprise for me, were surfing with the same host at the same time as I did in Antwerp (and I have to mention the girls had even cooked a dinner ready by the time I arrived to the flat).
+1) Diana and Ceres, two lovely Brazilian girls who, as a total surprise for me, were surfing with the same host at the same time as I did in Antwerp (and I have to mention the girls had even cooked a dinner ready by the time I arrived at the flat).
 We spent such a nice evening together, first having a city tour by foot guided by our host Gijs and after just between us girls in a pub tasting some Belgian beers.

 2) The appreciation of my own home increased about 250 % after spending two nights in strangers’ houses.
 My very own lovely little house in Rauma now feels like a luxury villa to me, even if I didn’t remember to vacuum every single week.
 Even the shared flat of 6 people where I currently live in Düsseldorf now feels like a little paradise.